Understanding the true cost per resolution with and without AI in 2026

 Take control of your cost per resolution

-Ready to see how AI can lower your cost per resolution without the billing surprises?
-With eesel AI, you can connect your helpdesk in just a few minutes and run a free, no-risk simulation on your past tickets to see how much you could save.
+Ready to see how AI can support your team?
+With eesel AI, you can connect your helpdesk in just a few minutes and run a simulation on your past tickets to see how it can enhance your current setup.

 Start your free trial today.